apache/dolphinscheduler/docs/docs/en/guide/parameter/priority.md

 ![priority-parameter02](../../../../img/new_ui/dev/parameter/priority_parameter02.png)

-The [createParam] node can use parameters directly.
-In addition, the node creates two parameters named "key" and "key1", and "key1" has the same name as the one passed by the upstream node and assign value "12".
-However, due to the priority rules, the value assignment will assign "12" and the value from the upstream node is discarded.
+The [useParam] node can use parameters directly.
+In addition, the [createParam] node creates two parameters named "key" and "key1", and "key" has the same name as the one passed by the upstream node and assign value "12".
+However, due to the priority rules, the value assignment will assign "1" and the value from local parameter inside this node is discarded.

 2: Use SQL nodes to explain another case.

 ![priority-parameter03](../../../../img/new_ui/dev/parameter/priority_parameter03.png)

-The following shows the definition of the [use_create] node:
+The following shows the definition of the [use_param] node:

 ![priority-parameter04](../../../../img/new_ui/dev/parameter/priority_parameter04.png)

 "status" is own parameter of the node set by the current node.
 However, the user also sets the "status" parameter (global parameter) when saving the process definition and assign its value to -1.
 Then the value of status will be 2, with higher priority when the SQL executes.
 The global parameter value is discarded.

 The "ID" here is the parameter set by the upstream node.
-The user sets the parameters of the same parameter name "ID" for the [createparam1] node and [createparam2] node.
-And the [use_create] node uses the value of [createParam1] which is finished first.
+The user sets the parameters of the same parameter name "ID" for the [useParam1] node and [useParam2] node.
+And the [use_param] node uses the value of [useParam1] which is finished first.